kunlesanni/kunlesanni/README.md

 - 🤝 **Collaboration**: Building the next generation of cloud-native applications
 - 🧠 **Knowledge Exchange**: Sharing DevOps best practices and learning from the community
 - 🚀 **Innovation**: Working on projects that push the boundaries of what's possible in the cloud
+- 🤖  **AI Integration** : Breaking new boundaries by weaving AI/ML into cloud infrastructure - from intelligent auto-scaling to predictive DevOps workflows
 - ☕ **Coffee Chats**: Always up for discussing the latest in Azure, automation, or anything tech!

 ---